Measures of Shape: Skewness and Kurtosis

 Your data set is just one sample drawn from a population.
 How far must the excess kurtosis be from 0, before you can say that the population also has nonzero excess kurtosis?

-The answer comes in a similar way to the similar question about skewness.
+The question is similar to the question about skewness, and the answers are similar too.
 You divide the sample excess kurtosis by the standard error of kurtosis (SEK) to get the test statistic, which tells you how many standard errors the sample excess kurtosis is from zero:

 (7) test statistic: Zg2 = G2 / SEK where

-The formula is adapted from page 89 of Duncan Cramer’s Basic Statistics for Social Research (Routledge, 1997).
+The formula is adapted from page 89 of Cramer (1979) [full citation at http://www.tc3.edu/instruct/sbrown/swt/sources.htm#so_Cramer1997].
 (Some authors suggest √(24/n), but for small samples that’s a poor approximation.
 And anyway, we’ve all got calculators, so you may as well do it right.)

 The critical value of Zg2 is approximately 2.
 (This is a two-tailed test of excess kurtosis ≠ 0 at approximately the 0.05 significance level.)